👋 You're exploring the MediSync Demo — experience full insights & features with Premium.

 Platelet Count (PLT) 160.0 x10^9/L 150 - 450 x10^9/L Normal -90.0 x10^9/L Counts the number of platelets, which are essential for blood clotting.

-• Adjusted for medication (Aspirin): ↓ antiplatelet effect
+• Adjusted for medication (Aspirin): Reduces platelet function (antiplatelet effect)

 Your Platelet Count (PLT) level is lower than the average in your region by 36.0% for a Female at age 35.